 - EXHALE project: The final school visits for the sixth year of the EXHALE cross-sectional school study were completed in 2015.Amongst the preliminary findings from analysis of the first three years of data (2008 – 2011) have shown that the introduction of the London Emission Zone has not been associated with year-on-year improvements in urban air quality and that children with high exposures to air pollution report more symptoms of rhinitis and have clinically significant reductions in lung volumes.

 The cluster utilises a number of the services on offer across KHP.
 These include regulatory advice and support from the KHP Clinical Trials Office (CTO) and partner R&D departments at Guy’s and St Thomas’ NHS Foundation Trust and King’s College Hospital.
-In addition, clinical trial statistics, databases and management from King’s Clinical Trials Unit (KCTU), IP and licensing support and commercialisation advice from the King’s Commercialisation Institute are all exploited as necessary.
+In addition, clinical trial statistics, databases and management from King’s Clinical Trials Unit (KCTU) are all exploited as necessary.

 All of the cluster’s research investigators collaborate with their peers from other academic institutions in the UK and abroad as well as with commercial and non-profit organisations such as charities.